 The primary role of your website is to deliver information that investors are seeking.
 There are three keys for providing the right content:

-- Differentiation: Provide information that differentiates your firm from your competitors
+- Differentiating Characteristics: Provide as much information as possible that differentiates your firm from your competitors.

 Your key service is financial advice that is based on specialized knowledge.
 Your team of professionals is the foundation of your knowledge-based business.

-Your content may not be enough to convince visitors to give-up their anonymity and submit their contact information to you.
+The stronger the content on your website the higher the probability it will be enough to convince visitors to give-up their anonymity and submit their contact information to you.

-Your back-up strategy for obtaining this information is to provide one or more free offers on your website.
+On the other hand, you may benefit from a back-up strategy that obtains the contact information of visitors to your website.
+This is best accomplished by adding one or more compelling free offers to your website.
 The most popular free offers on many RIA websites include:

 - White papers